fluencelabs/trust-graph/README.md

 `identity` directory is an abstracted cryptographical layer (key pairs, signature, etc.)

 `wasm` is a package that provides `fce` API and could be compiled to a Wasm file.
 It is used `SQLite` as storage and could be used only with `SQLite` Wasm file near.

+`js` is a `npm` package that allows you to create and serialize certificates

 ### Use trust-graph in Fluence network